 - Can’t be used while streaming video

 All of my testing was carried out on a virtual desktop physically located at a data centre in London with a high-speed internet connection.
 This testing setup produces results under optimal connection conditions.
 VPN clients are tested on their default settings.

-However, you’ll have to use split tunnelling to use most streaming video services while connected.
+However, you’ll have to use split tunnelling to use most streaming video services while connected, which will allow you to watch local streaming services without being falsely identified as someone attempting to bypass their terms and conditions.
 Services like Netflix, iPlayer and Disney+ don’t want VPN users to access them, and Mullvad has no interest in competing with region-shifting specialist VPNs to make the attempt.

 Should you buy it?